Part 11: The Spacewar 2B Preservation Project

-Now, we could either install an is-collidible falg (as it was done in Spacewar 3.1) to resolve this issue or attempt even to modify the entire collision detection.
-But any of these approaches do not recommend themselves for the preservation of the original program as they would also come with a few side effects on the overal behavior of the game.
+Now, we could either install an is-collidible flag (as it was done in Spacewar 3.1) to resolve this issue or we may even attempt to modify the entire collision detection.
+But none of these approaches do recommend themselves for the preservation of the original program as they would also come with a few side effects on the overal behavior of the game.

 Here, we opt for the least intrusive fix by including some kind of emergency break: We keep a count of consecutive frames involving explosions of both of the two spaceships (in the newly introduced variable "

 \mec"), and, if this is significantly beyond of what we may expect to see in normal operations, we'll reset both the spaceships handler properties to zero, thus providing a sane condition for the restart patch to trigger.
 With these modification applied the restart patch thus becomes: